rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 </pre></div>
 </div></div>

 The first part of this program creates a socket and starts listening.
+This is what we had in the previous example.

+The second part moves the file descriptor of the socket to file descriptor 0 (stdin).

-The second part starts executing the command `bash loop.sh python server-accept.py`.
+The third part replaces the current process with `bash loop.sh python server-accept.py`.
 At this point the process is listening on the socket and starts the `server-accept.py` program in a loop.
 As long as the `loop.sh` script doesn't exit, there will be someone listening on port 9000.